j-505/JonathanFlores.github.io/index.md

  will basically be subcribing to the 5 servo topics so that when it is subscribed to some angle the arduino will write that particular value to the pwm pin of the motors.
-So if we are publishing some value to the ROS topics they will move.
+So if we are publishing some value to the ROS topics the servos will move.
-Modifying the code to have different use cases in the loops will allow all the robots servos to move in tandem to provide the desired movement.
+Modifying the code to have different switch cases will allow all the robots servos to move in tandem to provide a forward, backward, left & right movement.
 ```